 Provides students with an opportunity to acquire better field-work skills by providing a forum for discussing and practicing the craft.
 This is a seminar in advanced ethnographic methods.
-Permission of
+Permission of instructor is required.

 Technology (TECH)

 English Studies -- Cultural Enrichment